Murders of John Goosey and Stacy Barnett

-The murders of John Forest "Johnny" Goosey and Stacy Marie Barnett occurred on July 21, 2009 in the West Campus area of Austin, Texas, when a man (James Richard "Ricky" Thompson Jr.), who had two accomplices, shot to death two recent graduates from the University of Texas at Austin who originated from the Greater Houston area.
+The murders of John Forest "Johnny" Goosey and Stacy Marie Barnett occurred on July 21, 2009, in the West Campus area of Austin, Texas, when a man (James Richard "Ricky" Thompson Jr.), who had two accomplices, shot to death two recent graduates from the University of Texas at Austin who originated from the Greater Houston area.
 This event is sometimes called the West Campus murders.
 Police stated that the murder was the result of a drug deal debt.
 The murder resulted in media attention on the marijuana trade among young, college-educated people.

+This case is featured in the Season 4, Episode 6, titled "Two Deadbeat Ricks" from the show Deadly Sins.

 The victims

 Both Barnett and Goosey grew up in West University Place, a city within Greater Houston.
 The parents of the couple lived within blocks of each other.
 Goosey's father, Dr. John D. Goosey, is a Houston ophthalmologist.
 Goosey's mother, Claire Goosey, worked as a volunteer.
 John Goosey attended public elementary schools, Annunciation Orthodox School, and Lamar High School in Houston; he graduated from high school in August 2004.
 He attended the University of Texas after a transfer from the University of Houston.
 While Barnett (born September 5, 1986), who was a student at West University Elementary School and Lanier Middle School, also attended Lamar, they did not become friends until they attended University of Texas at Austin together.

 Barnett began living in a West Campus apartment in summer 2008 and Goosey lived with her.
 Before the murders, both Barnett and Goosey had graduated, with Goosey obtaining a bachelor's degrees in History and English in December 2008 and Barnett obtaining a bachelor's degree in architecture in May 2009.
 Goosey had plans to attend law school.
 The couple had been dating for two years and planned to marry.
 Goosey died at age 21 and Barnett died at age 22.

 According to the Austin Police Department (APD), Goosey worked as a midlevel marijuana distributor.
 Lieutenant Mark Spangler of the APD said that Goosey had a business relationship with Thompson for at least three years.
 As of July 2009 police stated that they did not believe that Barnett was aware of her boyfriend's drug dealing, and that they believed that she did not use marijuana.
 The landlord who owned the condominium where Goosey and Barnett lived said that, after smelling marijuana in her apartment and hearing Barnett telling him that her boyfriend had problems with drugs, he warned Barnett about the dangers of her boyfriend's lifestyle.